isdood/STARWEAVE/roadmap.md

 - Advanced forgetting mechanisms based on usage patterns

 ### Distributed Architecture (Weeks 7-8)
-Note: Distributed testing will be done with one PC featuring a CPU and AMD GPU, while another PC will feature only an Intel CPU.
+- [ ] Distributed testing will be done with one PC featuring a CPU and AMD GPU, while another PC will feature only an Intel CPU.
 However, we may simulate the distributed environment at first as testing will be done quicker this way.
+- *Note: Distributed architecture is currently incomplete due to frustrations with the implementation.*

 - [x] Set up basic node discovery
   - [x] Simple node registration